 - Something is wrong with your Facebook account, so your account will be deleted if you won’t do what has been stated in the email

 - Inside the email they will motivate you to click a link or download an attachment that either claims to be a solution of the problem or the only way to recover your loss.
 The links will take you to the websites with some possible scenarios like 1.
 You must add your private details, like username, passwords, security questions or any other hints that will be used to get control over your account

 - You will be told that some files must be downloaded and installed.
-For example you will be shown a page with a video claiming that a plugin need to be installed or updated in order to view that page.
+For example, you will be shown a page with a video claiming that a plugin needs to be installed or updated in order to view that page.

 Practical Tips to Protect Yourself From Facebook Email Viruses

 Making you enter your personal data, or installing viral applications on your computer, are two major goals of any virus maker.
 Understanding this motive you can now protect yourself against such situations.

 Making some habits to check the genuineness of emails will not only save you from Facebook Email Viruses but also will protect you from such other fake email threats.

 - Don’t rush to respond.
 Don’t just believe blindly what is said in the email, instead wait and think about it for a couple of seconds.

 - Check where links are pointing.
 Just hover on the link and your browser will tell you the actual link where you will go when clicked that link.
 Almost all the browsers support this feature.
 If you find the difference between the title and the actual link address, do not click the link.